Sapiosexuality: What Does It Mean To Be Sapiosexual?

 However, others believe it is a fetish, as it is often focused on an attribute that incites sexual attraction and arousal, a common trait of fetishes.
 Some dating apps include sapiosexual as an option, and one such app, Sapio, is specifically for sapiosexuals to find partners.

-What does research say about sapiosexuality?
+What does the research say about sapiosexuality and the mind?

 One of the most extensive studies on sapiosexuality was conducted by Gilles Gignac, a researcher at the University of Western Australia, who created and conducted a survey for undergraduate students asking questions about attraction toward intelligence.